Versus You: Moving On (2014)

 The latest Album entitled 'Moving On' (released by Flix Records in collaboration with G Chord Records and Noiseworks Records) was released on 14 February 2014.

 The song 'Be Better Than Me', in which the Swedish singer Hannah Smallbone takes care of the female vocal part was at the beginning of 2014 in the Top 50 of the Luxembourg iTunes charts and made it to #1 on the iTunes Rock Charts Luxembourg.
-On February 15.
-2014, the release party for the fourth album 'Moving On', recorded 2012 in the 'Music-A-Matic Recording Studios' in Gothenburg, Sweden with producer Chips Kiesbye and mixed and mastered by Henryk Lipp was celebrated at Den Atelier in Luxembourg City, The artwork of 'Moving On', as well as for the album 'Marathon' and the split album 'Levitate The Listener' was designed by Kim "The Butcher" Schreiner.
+On 15 February 2014 the release party for the fourth album 'Moving On', recorded 2012 in the 'Music-A-Matic Recording Studios' in Gothenburg, Sweden with producer Chips Kiesbye and mixed and mastered by Henryk Lipp, was celebrated at Den Atelier in Luxembourg City.
+The artwork of 'Moving On', as well as for the album 'Marathon' and the split album 'Levitate The Listener' was designed by Kim "The Butcher" Schreiner.

-On May 12.
-2014 Versus You announced on their Facebook page, that they've signed with Bomber Music UK.
+On 12 May 2014 Versus You announced on their Facebook page, that they've signed with Bomber Music UK.
 The album 'Moving On' was released on 21 July 2014 in England, and from 18 to 26 July Versus You played the Moving On... ...To The Uk tour.

-On October 5.
-2014 Versus You released the song "Sunny Afternoon" which is a cover of the British punk godfathers The Kinks on their Facebook page, the song was created a few years earlier in the rehearsal room and was recorded with a mobile phone.
+On 5 October 2014 Versus You released the song "Sunny Afternoon" which is a cover of the British punk godfathers The Kinks on their Facebook page, the song was created a few years earlier in the rehearsal room and was recorded with a mobile phone.

-Since the 20.
-October 2014, the album 'Moving On' and other CDs of the band are available in France over the recordlabel Guerilla Asso.
+Since 20 October 2014 the album 'Moving On' and other CDs of the band are available in France over the recordlabel Guerilla Asso.

 In 2014, Versus You toured Germany, Austria and the UK in support of 'Moving On'.

-"Pet Sematary" a Ramones Cover was published on March 31.
-2015 on YouTube.com.
+"Pet Sematary" a Ramones cover was published on 31 March 2015 on YouTube.com.
 The song was recorded and mixed 2010 by Eric Rosenfeld and former guitarist Jimmy Leen.
 Jimmy played the drums and Eric took over guitar, bass and vocals.

 In 2015 they were selected to play at the Eurosonic Festival in Groningen in the Netherlands.
-Another UK tour followed from the 3. to 11.
-April 2015 and they were one of the first bands to be selected for the Punk Rock Holiday Festival in Tolmin in Slovenia in the summer of 2015.
+Another UK tour followed from 3 to 11 April 2015 and they were one of the first bands to be selected for the Punk Rock Holiday Festival in Tolmin in Slovenia in the summer of 2015.

-On May 10.
-2015 Versus You published on YouTube the song "Go Ahead and Cry" a cover of Sky Saxon & The Electra-Fires.
+On 10 May 2015 Versus You published on YouTube the song "Go Ahead and Cry" a cover of Sky Saxon & The Electra-Fires.
 The song was recorded a few years ago for a Sky Saxon tribute album that never appeared.
-Bill Bartell aka Pat Fear of White Flag was the initiator of this tribute album, but died on 24.
-September 2013.
+Bill Bartell aka Pat Fear of White Flag was the initiator of this tribute album, but died on 24 September 2013.